Mahindra Racing: 2018–19 season

+2019–20 season

-Wehrlein and D'Ambrosio were announced as continuing with the team for Season 6 (2019/20) at a launch event in Germany in October 2019.
+Wehrlein and D'Ambrosio were announced as continuing with the team for Season 6 at a launch event in Germany in October 2019.
 On 24 June 2020 the team announced that Alex Lynn would replace Wehrlein for the remainder of the 2019/20 Season.
 The team finished the 2019–20 season ranking ninth on the constructors standings.
 D'Ambrosio would later announce his retirement from professional racing after the season to take on a team principal role at Venturi Racing.

 2020–21 season

 On 29 October 2020, Mahindra revealed the new M7Electro car, Alexander Sims and Alex Lynn were confirmed as the driver lineup for the 2020–21 Formula E season.
+Lynn secured a race victory in London Race 2.

 2021–22 season

 Lynn was replaced by Oliver Rowland for the 2021–22 Formula E season.

 2022–23 season

 Sims was announced to not return to the team for the 2022–23 season; he was replaced by Lucas di Grassi.
 Team principal Dilbagh Gill left the team in September 2022, entering a period of gardening leave; he was replaced by Frédéric Bertrand.
+In May, it was announced that Oliver Rowland would leave the team, and be replaced by Roberto Merhi for the 2023 Jakarta ePrix.